Search: I Can Fix Up My Home

 Fiber Cement, A Brutally Strong Construction Material

-Fiber Cement Siding Fiber cement siding (usually referred to as Hardi board or Hardiplank siding since that brand name is synonymous with the product) is the strongest of all three home siding materials reviewed.
+Fiber Cement Siding Fiber cement siding (usually referred to as Hardi board or Hardiplank siding since the James Hardie Siding brand name is synonymous with the product) is the strongest of all three home siding materials reviewed.
 When painted, it is indistinguishable from wood siding.

 This is also an excellent choice in high humidity areas.
 Due to its makeup, it is extremely mildew resistant.